backseats/chonks/contracts/deploy_runbook.md

 To deploy Chonks to Base Sepolia:

 1. run `./deploy-base-sepolia.sh`
-2. update scripts/PetersMain.s.sol with the address of the deployed PetersMain contract - find/replace, 3 instances
+2. update scripts/PetersMain.s.sol with the address of the deployed PetersMain contract - find/replace, x instances
 3. run `./deploy-traits-base-sepolia.sh`
-4. update scripts/PetersMain.s.sol with the address of the deployed PetersTraits contract - find/replace, 2 instances
+4. update scripts/PetersMain.s.sol with the address of the deployed PetersTraits contract - find/replace, x instances
 5. ensure addNewTraits() in localDeploy of FirstSeasonRenderMinter is commented or we get max initcode exceeded issue